 She snickered at the thought of me buying the rock, “That ‘rock’ is expensive.
 That ‘rock’ is an amethyst geode and it’s $800.”

-Not breaking eye contact, I walked over, grabbed the amethyst, and slammed it on the table, “Fuck the mala beads, I’ll take this instead.”
+Not breaking eye contact, I walked over, grabbed the amethyst, and slammed it on the table, “Fuck the mala beads, I’ll take the rock instead.”

-Around three in the morning I put the rock in my passenger seat, buckled it in tightly, and headed back to the crystal store.
+Around three in the morning, I put the rock in my passenger seat, buckled it tightly, and headed back to the crystal store.

 I jumped through the window and opened the register with the key that was left in the drawer.

-I grabbed exactly $866 dollars out of the register for the rock, $200 dollars for the hell of it, and stole their most expensive mala beads.
+I grabbed exactly $866 out of the register for the rock, $200 for the hell of it, and stole their most expensive “mala” beads.